bedirhanssaglam/Dart-Flutter-Utils/README.md

 ### Widget Utils

-You will want to use platform-specific widgets or ready-made widgets
+You will want to use platform-specific widgets or ready-made widgets.

 ```dart
  Widget platformIndicator() {